GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 The diagram below is a simplified depiction of our organizational structure immediately following the completion of this offering:

 <!-- image -->
-**Image Description:** The image is a financial information document.
-It is a table that is structured to present financial information in a clear and organized manner.
-The table is divided into two main sections:

-1. **We The Company Section**:
-   - The first section is labeled "We The Company" and contains the following information:
-     - Class A common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock (% of total voting power)
-     - Class C common stock
+**AI-Generated Image Description:** In the image, there is a document titled "We the Company".
+Below is a detailed description of the document:

+1. **Main Title**: The main title of the document is "We the Company".
+2. **Main Content**: The main content of the document is a list of companies, each with a brief description and a brief description of the company.
+3. **Companies**: There are 5 companies listed in the document.
+The companies are:
+   - **Class A common stock**: The company is classified as a Class A common stock.
+   - **Class B common stock**: The company is classified as Class B common stock.
+   - **Class C common stock**: The company is classified as Class C common stock.
+   - **Class D common stock**: The company is classified as Class D common stock.
+   - **Class E common stock**: The company is classified as Class E common stock.
+   - **Class F common stock**: The company is classified as Class F common stock.
+   - **Class G common stock**: The company is classified as Class G common stock.
+   - **Class H common stock**: The company is classified as Class H common stock.
+   - **Class I common stock**: The company is classified as Class I common stock.
+   - **Class J common stock**: The company is classified as Class J common stock.
+   - **Class K common stock**: The company is classified as Class K common stock.
+   - **Class M common stock**: The company is classified as Class M common stock.
+   - **Class N common stock**: The company is classified as Class N common stock.
+   - **Class O common stock**: The company is classified as Class O common stock.
+   - **Class P common stock**: The company is classified as Class P common stock.
+   - **Class Q common stock**: The company is classified as Class Q common stock.
+   - **Class R common stock**: The company is classified as Class R common stock.
+   - **Class S common stock**: The company is classified as Class S common stock.
+   - **Class T common stock**: The company is classified as Class T common stock.
+   - **Class U common stock**: The company is classified as Class U common stock.
+   - **Class V common stock**: The company is classified as Class V common stock.
+   - **Class W common stock**: The company is classified as Class W common stock.
+   - **Class X common stock**: The
 <!-- end image description -->